 The right nonprofit email newsletter format

-Use Constant Contact, Mail Chimp or something similar to send out your newsletter.
-They’re affordable, easy to use, and have great templates you can customize for your nonprofit.
+Use a tool like Constant Contact, Mail Chimp, or something similar to send out your email newsletter.
+These tools are affordable, easy to use, and have great templates you can customize for your nonprofit.

 What should be included (email newsletter template)